Undergraduate Pathway in Architecture

 |ICRGU||Scott Sutherland School of Architecture and Built Environment, RGU||Students are required to apply for opportunities for professional work experience||Scott Sutherland School of Architecture and Built Environment, RGU|

-Applicants may be offered the Extended Portfolio Development programme immediately prior to the commencement of year one of the Architecture Year one, if so, this course commences August 19th 2019 and is charged at £500 for the additional module.
+Applicants may be offered the Extended Portfolio Development programme immediately prior to the commencement of year one of the Architecture Year one, if so, this course runs during August and is charged at £600 for the additional module.

 Architecture at ICRGU and Robert Gordon University